PayDock/mobile-sdk-doc/widgets/card.md

----
-title: Card Tokenisation Widget
+# Card Tokenisation Widget

-description: The Card Tokenisation Widget's prebuilt card form securely collects card details and transforms them into a One Time Token.
+The Card Tokenisation Widget's prebuilt card form securely collects card details and transforms them into a One Time Token.
 You can use this Token with other Paydock API calls, such as Capture Payment, Save Card to Vault, and so on.
----

-# {% $markdoc.frontmatter.title %}

-{% $markdoc.frontmatter.description %}

 ![Creditcard View](/img/Credit_card.png)